ray-project/ray/doc/source/rllib/rllib-catalogs.rst

 Catalog design
 ~~~~~~~~~~~~~~

-In order to facilitate better development on this component, we explain the design and ideas behind Catalogs in this section.
+Since the main use cases for this component involve deep modifications of it, we explain the design and ideas behind Catalogs in this section.

 What problems do Catalogs solve?
 --------------------------------